-Qt Widgets are traditional user interface elements that are typically found in desktop environments.
-The widgets integrate well to the underlying platform providing native look'n'feel on Windows, Linux and Mac OSX.
-The widgets are mature and feature rich user interface elements suitable for mostly static user interfaces.
-In contrast to Qt Quick, the widgets do not scale that well for touch screens and fluid, highly animated modern user interfaces.
-The widgets are a good choice for applications with traditional desktop centric user interfaces, such as office type applications.
+Qt Widgets are the user interface elements that are typical in desktop environments.
+The widgets integrate well to the underlying platform providing native look and feel on Windows, Linux and macOS.
+The widgets are mature and feature rich user interface elements suitable for mostly traditional user interfaces.
+In contrast to Qt Quick, the widgets are for creating large desktop applications and less suited for creating touch-centric applications with fluid interfaces.

 - Application Main Window